Zapper-fi/protocol/docs/Interpretation/app-token-interpretation/guide/getting-started.md

 - A good token to practice with, that is being used in this guide, is the Compound's cUSDC token.
 The token address is `0x39AA39c021dfbaE8faC545936693aC917d5E7563` on Ethereum mainnet.

-#### 2.1 Interpretting multiple app tokens from a contract factory
+#### 2.1 Interpreting multiple app tokens from a contract factory

-You can interpret many app tokens at once, if they are all created from the same contract factory and call the same methods to build their balances.
+You can interpret many app tokens at once if they are all created from the same contract factory and call the same methods to build their balances.
 This can be extremely helpful, so you don't have to create an interpreter for each App Token.

 :::tip
 Many protocols leverage contract factories to create their new token contracts, such as Yearn, SushiSwap, and Uniswap.
 If you are interpreting tokens from one of these protocols, you can likely interpret multiple tokens at once.
 Usually, if an app token was created by a factory, it will have a `factory` method that returns the address of the factory that created it.
 :::

-To interpret a contract factory, tap the toggle labelled "Advanced Mode" in the top right of the interpreter page.
+To interpret a contract factory, tap the toggle labeled "Advanced Mode" in the top right of the interpreter page.

 Next, input the contract factory address in the input box.
-This will fetch a list of logs that were emitted by the factory contract that contain an address value in them.
+This will fetch a list of logs that were emitted by the factory contract that contains an address value in them.
 You can then select the method that returns the app token address from the logs each time a new token is created.

-To confirm that you chose the correct log, you should see multiple app tokens in the previewed token price section on the right hand side.
+To confirm that you chose the correct log, you should see multiple app tokens in the previewed token price section on the right-hand side.
 Once this is confirmed as correct, you can go ahead with the rest of the steps as normal to complete the interpreter.

     <figure>
     ![Logs for a Uniswap V2 factory contract](/img/assets/contract_factory_mode.png)